Tch1b0/myDSB/README.md

 ### Start cypress in a new window

-Remember to run the local server parallel
+Remember to run the local server parallel.

 ```
 $ npm run test:gui